flokk.

 Rabelo Boat Ride on the Douro

 Traditional flat-bottomed rabelo boats depart from the Ribeira quay for short river cruises that pass under all six bridges, and kids love riding at water level with the city rising up around them.
-Mo
+Most operators run 50-minute tours and kids under 4 typically ride free.

 experiences